Kids DIY Bubble Bath Foam

 Play Foam Ideas – How to Use the Fluffy Soap Foam

 My toddler enjoys this sensory bin idea filled with just foam bubbles.
 Kids love messy fun activities and of course, bubbles.
 I love it too because my toddler can work alone during an activity like this.
 This soap bubble sensory play is a huge hit for us.
 This is so much fun!

 Once your foam bubbles are ready, use them straight away and enjoy at least half an hour of independent kids’ play!
-Playing this long with dish soap as a bubble bath would dry those little hands.
+Playing this long with dish soap would dry those little hands.

-Add some accessories for more fun.
-Grab a few tiny toys from the bath toy bin, or add some pompoms, plastic diamonds, bottle tops, buttons or other toys into your soap foam.
-Let your toddler or big kid get creative and let them decide what to add in the bubbles, they have fun ideas for everything.
+Let your toddler or big kid get creative and let them decide what to add to the bubbles, they have fun ideas for everything.
 It’s fun playing with anything in foam bubbles.

-It’s quick and easy to set up a soap foam sensory play and you can have so much fun with bubbles without a bathtub.
+It’s quick and easy to set up a bubble foam sensory play and you can have so much fun with bubbles without a bathtub.

 All you need is a large bin, deep sensory play tray or water table for the soap bubbles.
-You can prepare these bubble activities for different holidays just use colour foam bubbles for the right occasion and add accessories that represent the actual holiday.
+We reviewed some of the best outdoor toys from 1 years old, that you can check out.
+You can prepare these bubble activities for different holidays just use color foam bubbles for the right occasion and add accessories that represent the actual holiday.